Airbnb Taxes

 Configuration

 Now that you've seen the scenarios, you can choose how to configure them.
 General applicability is controlled by the Channels setting on the tax.
 If you set applicability to "everything but Airbnb" or don't have passthrough tax fields set, then that tax will not apply to Airbnb.
-Airbnb will continue to collect and remit taxes for your listings if that's what you had set in Airbnb before going API.
-This is the default behavior and it will continue to work after you go API.
+Airbnb will continue to collect and remit taxes for your listings if that's what you had set in Airbnb before becoming channel integrated.
+This is the default behavior and it will continue to work after you become channel integrated.

-However, Airbnb allows you to turn this off and do "pass-through" taxes.
-This means that Airbnb will collect the tax from the guest, but then pass that money through to you to remit to the tax authority.
+However, Airbnb lets you turn this off and pay "pass-through" taxes.
+This means that Airbnb will collect the tax from the guest and then pass it through to you to remit to the tax authority.
 This makes it your responsibility to actually remit the collected tax to each appropriate taxing authority.

 Airbnb only allows this in some areas, though, so first check to see if it's allowed.
 You can see this in the Airbnb Mode column on the Airbnb Taxes dashboard in OwnerRez as described in the Testing and Verification section below.

-If pass-through taxes are allowed, then come back to OwnerRez and configure them using the instructions below.
+If pass-through taxes are allowed, return to OwnerRez and configure them using the instructions below.

 ⚡ WARNING:

 DO NOT enable the custom taxes option directly in Airbnb!
-If you do it in Airbnb, the setting will be overwritten next time OwnerRez syncs.
+If you do it in Airbnb, the setting will be overwritten when OwnerRez syncs again.

 To create a tax in OwnerRez that will go to Airbnb as a custom tax: